cmda-tt/course-22-23/week-2/README.md

 Today we'll continue on your research from tuesday.
 It is expected you make adequate choices and create or fetch the dataset you're going to visualize.

+Please make sure to note these in your documentation / wiki as part of your process!

 ### Friday

 Today, we'll finalize our set up for the coming 4 weeks.
 We'll discuss libraries and frameworks, and learn to import them using NPM.
 In addition, we'll also introduce concepts like Sass and/or TypeScript.
 You're free to choose or ignore these elements as you please, but it's good to familiarize yourself with them.

+In the lesson itself, we'll do peer and expert reviews with the teachers to see if you're ready to build your visualizations next week.

 ## Exercises